Simplifying the Flight Booking Experience

 Problem Statement

-Users struggle to move confidently through flight booking flows due to cluttered interfaces, unclear guidance, and unnecessary repetition.
+Users struggle to move confidently through flight booking flows due to cluttered interfaces, unclear guidance, unnecessary repetition, unclear CTAs and next steps, unclear focus on primary goal due to ads and offers, poor user recognition.
+Some offerings unclear.

 Design Approach